 Counselling with Sandra

-Counselling is a deeply healing modality – it is the simple act of having someone who will listen to you, be objective, and support you to unpack the issue you are faced with.
+Counselling is a deeply healing modality – it is the simple act of having someone who will listen to you, be objective, non-judgemental, and support you to unpack the issue you are faced with.

 Counselling offers you space.
 Space to express your feelings.
 Space to unpack your anxieties and fears.
 Space to grieve your losses.
 Space to understand your behaviours.
 Space allows change to emerge, for the steps to become known and for you to have the confidence to take those steps.